sanathkumar26700/sanathkumar26700/README.md

 - 👨‍💻 All of my projects are available at [https://sanathkumar-portfolio.netlify.app/](https://sanathkumar-portfolio.netlify.app/)

-- 📝 I regularly write articles on [https://dev.to/sanathkumar](https://dev.to/sanathkumar)
+- 📝 I have just started writing articles on [https://dev.to/sanathkumar](https://dev.to/sanathkumar)

 - 💬 Ask me about **CSS, JavaScript or React ;)**